Fitness to Study Procedure

 - ensure that the student understands the possible outcomes if difficulties remain or the action plan is not followed.

 34.4.3 The student will be notified of the date and time of the meeting and provided with any associated documentation at least a week in advance of the meeting, although with their agreement a meeting may be held in a shorter timeframe.
 Where documents are not available within this timescale, the student will be advised of any items that are being sought and will be notified that all remaining items will be issued to them as soon as practicable.

 34.4.4 In some cases a medical or other professional assessment may be sought in advance of a Panel meeting and it may be necessary to delay the meeting until this information is available.

-34.4.5 The Panel will be convened by an the Deputy Director of Student Services (or nominee) and will be clerked by a member of the Senate Office.
+34.4.5 The Panel will be convened by the Director of Student Services (or nominee) and will be clerked by a member of the Student & Academic Services Directorate.
 A representative from the Students’ Representative Council (SRC) will normally be included on the Panel, and the Convener will determine the membership of the rest of the Panel which will include attendance from at least two members of staff as detailed below and any other members of staff as appropriate: